Estimated Reading Time: 15 mins

 According to my ovulation calendar, my period was to be expected Monday 16th September.

-I also got my interview presentation together as had been requested by the hiring organisation, and started my music ensemble ahead of Sunday’s church service.
+I worked on gathering my interview presentation together as had been requested by the hiring organisation, and started my music ensemble ahead of Sunday’s service.

 Sunday arrived and I woke up feeling indifferent.
 Not excited but also not down — just indifferent.